How to Sew Bias Tape. The best 3 methods out there.

 2. Fold in last

-This bias closing technique is meant to use only if you are going to use the Easy sewing bias tape method.
+This bias closing technique is meant to be used only if you are going to use the Easy sewing bias tape method.

 Otherwise, it won’t work as expected.